alfaro96/scikit-lr/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-Before submitting a bug, make sure the issue has not been already addressed by searching through the past issues.
+Before submitting a bug, please make sure the issue has not been already addressed by searching through the past issues.
 -->

 #### Description